Putting Systems Thinking into Practice Toolkit

 Action Steps Supportive Resources

-Comprehend systems thinking and how this approach can strengthen your TPP program.
+Learn about systems thinking and how (and when) this approach can strengthen your TPP project.

 Understanding Systems Thinking Job Aid

-Use systems thinking strategies in your TPP program work.
+Use systems thinking strategies—including mental models and the ladder of inference—in your TPP project work.

 Strategies for Using a Systems Thinking Approach Job Aid

-Assess the extent to which your TPP program staff applies a systems thinking approach, review results, and lead staff in related professional development activities.
+Assess the extent to which your TPP project staff applies a systems thinking approach, review results, and lead staff in related professional development activities.

 Systems Thinking Assessment and Resources for TPP Program Staff